 But we also kept our Friday night movies, continued to have lunchtime recitals, added weekly parent teas to the schedule and devised games and contests throughout the Spring term.
 Although our tight-knit community was scattered across 8 states, we remained deeply connected.

-As COVID continued to develop, we prepared three different scenarios for re-opening in Fall 2020: (i) fully re-open in New York City, (ii) a return to distance learning or (iii) a temporary relocation to Incarnation Center in Ivoryton, CT (where we usually spend two weeks at the end of every school year) and the careful formation of a germ-sharing “pod” over the course of two weeks to permit mask-free learning, socializing, and singing.
+As COVID continued to develop, we prepared different scenarios for that we could toggle between as needed: (i) full re-open in New York City, (ii) a return to 100% distance learning, (iii) a hybrid plan of rotating cohorts of students returning to school in-person while the rest studied remotely, or (iv) a temporary relocation to Incarnation Center in Ivoryton, CT (where we usually spend two weeks at the end of every school year) and the careful formation of a germ-sharing “pod” over the course of two weeks to permit mask-free learning, socializing, and singing.

 Scroll below to read more about what parents said about STCS and for more details on what our spring term and end-of-year events looked like.

 What parents said about our response to the COVID-19 crisis in Spring 2020